 The ASB Case Review (Community Trigger) has been designed to make sure agencies such as the police, health, local councils and housing providers work together to try to resolve complaints of anti-social behaviour.
 This means that they will not be working in isolation but will be working together to consider more creative solutions to tackle problems.

 How will we do this?
 We’ll talk about the problem, share information and act together to try and resolve the complaint.

 When can I use it?

-If an individual has made 3 complaints to one or more of the case review bodies about separate incidents of ASB in the last six months.
+- If an individual has made three complaints to one or more of the case review bodies about separate incidents of ASB in the last six months

-5 individuals have complained separately to one or more of the case review bodies in the last six months about similar incidents of ASB in the same location and you do not feel that it has been dealt with effectively, then this is what you need.
+- Five individuals have complained separately to one or more of the case review bodies in the last six months about similar incidents of ASB in the same location and you do not feel that it has been dealt with effectively

-The Trigger can be used by both individuals and businesses.
+The Community Trigger can be used by both individuals and businesses.

 For the purpose of the Community Trigger, an incident of ASB is defined as behaviour causing harassment, alarm or distress to a member of the public or business.
 This could include behaviour such as vandalism, public drunkenness, noisy or abusive neighbours.